Access Denied: Border Control Etiquette Part 1

 So know how you plan to describe your in-country activities before you step up to the counter, and remember that a sloppy description could create a very costly misunderstanding — we’ve certainly seen it happen before.

-For more advice on complying with business traveller restrictions and navigating the high-stakes trip through border control, stay tuned for posts two and three.
+For more advice on complying with business traveller restrictions and navigating the high-stakes trip through border control, read part two of this post.